3d Battalion, 23d Marines: Detailed synopsis of 3/23 Desert Storm Assault

-Global War on Terror
+After September 11

 Operation Enduring Freedom and Operation Iraqi Freedom 2003-2008

-3/23 was mobilized for Operation Enduring Freedom on 5 March 2003, and deployed to Iraq with the 2nd Marine Division's Task Force Tarawa located in Al Kut.
-Commanded by LtCol David Couvillon of Brusly, Louisiana, 3/23 conducted a relief-in-place with Task Force Tarawa, becoming responsible for the entire Wassit Province of Iraq.
-Subsequently attached to the 1st Marine Division, 3/23 conducted Stability and Security Operations (SASO) through August, 2003.
-LtCol Couvillon, acting also as Military Provincial Governor, and the Marines of 3/23 (supported by Marine and Army Civil Affairs Groups, as well as an Army Military Police Company) set about reestablishing government services, security actions, humanitarian actions, border security (Iraq/Iran), and general governance until relieved by a Ukrainian Infantry Brigade in September, 2003.
+3/23 was mobilized on 5 March 2003, and deployed to Iraq with the 2nd Marine Division's Task Force Tarawa located in Al Kut.
+Commanded by LtCol David Couvillon of Brusly, Louisiana, 3/23 conducted a relief-in-place with Task Force Tarawa, becoming responsible for the entire Wasit Province of Iraq.
+Subsequently attached to the 1st Marine Division, 3/23 conducted Stability and Security Operations (SASO) through August 2003.
+LtCol Couvillon, acting also as Military Provincial Governor, and the Marines of 3/23 (supported by Marine and Army Civil Affairs Groups, as well as an Army Military Police Company) set about reestablishing government services, security actions, humanitarian actions, border security (Iraq/Iran), and general governance until relieved by a Ukrainian Infantry Brigade in September 2003.

 3/23 was mobilized for Operation Iraqi Freedom on 17 May 2007.
 They were then stationed in Camp Lejeune, NC to begin training for upcoming Combat Operations in Al Anbar, Iraq.
-3/23 and all supporting units deployed to Haditha, Iraq, in late September, 2007, conducting Counter-IED Operations, patrols, convoys, raids, and basic Support and Stability Operations throughout Haditha and surrounding Al Anbar areas until April, 2008, when they returned to the United States and demobilized.
+3/23 and all supporting units deployed to Haditha, Iraq, in late September 2007, conducting Counter-IED Operations, patrols, convoys, raids, and basic Support and Stability Operations throughout Haditha and surrounding Al Anbar areas until April 2008, when they returned to the United States and demobilized.

-Africa 2009
+Africa in 2009

-3/23 deployed to Morocco and the Republic of Benin, West Africa, during May and June (2009) for annual training.
+3/23 deployed to Morocco and the Republic of Benin, West Africa, during May and June 2009 for annual training.
 They participated in Exercise African Lion and Shared Accord 2009.
 The mission of the Marine Corps, under command of Marine Forces Africa (United States Africa Command), was to provide security for humanitarian operations and train side-by-side with their Moroccan counterparts, the Royal Moroccan Armed Forces, and the Republic of Benin Armed Forces.
 Exercise African Lion is an annually scheduled, joint, combined U.S.-Moroccan exercise.
 It brings together nearly 2,000 U.S. service members from locations throughout Europe and North America with more than 900 members of the Royal Moroccan Armed Forces.
 It is the largest exercise within the U.S. Africa Command area of responsibility, and is designed to promote interoperability and mutual understanding of each nation's military tactics, techniques and procedures.